List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app — Use the vehicle registration number to verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure it matches the seller’s claims.
+1. Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
+Ensure it matches the physical RC.

-- Match chassis number — Locate the chassis number (usually under the bonnet, near the driver’s seat, or on a doorframe sticker) and ensure it precisely matches the RC book.
+2. Match chassis number — Find the chassis number (under the bonnet, on a doorframe sticker, or etched on the floor near the passenger seat) and ensure it matches the RC book.

-- Cold start test — Arrange to inspect the car when it hasn’t been started for several hours.
-A hard start, excessive smoke, or unusual noises can indicate engine issues.
+4. Perform a cold start test — Arrange to visit the car when it hasn’t been started for several hours.
+Listen for any unusual noises (tappet noise, belt squeal) or excessive smoke from the exhaust.

-- Check all electricals — Test power windows, central locking, ORVMs, horn, headlights (high/low beam), tail lights, indicators, music system, and reverse camera.
+9. Check all electricals — Operate power windows, central locking, ORVMs, music system, and reverse camera.
+Ensure all lights (headlights, tail lights, indicators) are working.

-- Check undercarriage for rust — Pay close attention to wheel arches, floor pans, exhaust pipe, and suspension components.
-Excessive rust indicates flood damage or poor maintenance.
+11. Check undercarriage for rust — Pay close attention to wheel arches, floor pans, and exhaust pipe.
+Excessive rust, especially in non-coastal areas, is a concern.

 Insider Checks

-THE OBD2 SCANNER TEST (₹800 investment, can save lakhs).
-Invest in a Bluetooth OBD2 scanner (available for ₹800-₹1,500 on Amazon), plug it into the port under the dashboard (usually near the steering column), and use a free app like Torque or Car Scanner.
-The car’s ECU often stores the real odometer reading and any hidden error codes that might not show on the dashboard.
-If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud.
+THE OBD2 SCANNER TEST This is a game-changer for just ₹800-₹1,500.
+Buy a Bluetooth OBD2 scanner online (like ELM327), plug it into the port under the dashboard (usually near the steering column), and use a free app like ‘Torque’ on your phone.
+The car’s ECU stores its own odometer reading and any hidden error codes.
+If the OBD reading doesn’t match the dashboard, you’ve caught odometer fraud.
+It also reveals pending or active fault codes that the seller might have cleared just before your visit.

 Common Scams to Watch For (India 2026)

-Kms Rollback.
-This is one of the most prevalent scams.
+Kilometre Rollback Fraud This is one of the most common scams.
 Sellers tamper with the odometer to show a lower reading, making the car appear less used and worth more.
-Always cross-check the odometer reading with service history records, the Parivahan app (which sometimes shows past readings), and physical signs like worn pedals and steering wheel.
+Always cross-verify the odometer reading with service history records, the Parivahan app, and use the pedal/steering wear tests.
+If the rear tyre wear doesn’t match the claimed low kilometres, it’s a huge red flag.

 Seller’s Guide — How to Maximize Your Maruti Suzuki Celerio Resale